alexeimun/alexeimun/README.md

 </p>

 ---
-✨ I'm a fullstack engineer based Colombia.
+✨ I'm a fullstack engineer settled in Colombia.
 I’m passionate about making the web stuff and building open-source projects.

 I'm a Developer Expert in Anguar 2+, When I'm not coding you can find me geeking about photography and exploring different ways of documenting stories using photography and cooking delicious delicacies.